 Sometimes, the only thing getting me through the day was a hot bath with Epsom salts, stretchy dresses, and peppermint tea.
 Tiny comforts matter when your back is aching and your bladder is a punching bag.

-I also relied on my New Beginnings Perineal Hot/Cold Packs and Pregnancy Support Belt for those persistent lower belly and lower back pains —they’re honestly a must-have.
+I also relied on my New Beginnings Perineal Hot/Cold Packs and Pregnancy Support Belt for those persistent lower belly and lower back pains.
+They're honestly a must-have.
+The support belt took pressure off my pelvis during the day, especially when I needed to be upright and functional.
+The hot packs were a lifesaver for evening aches.

 And if you can, treat yourself to a little self-care.
-I booked in for a pedicure at 38 weeks and left feeling like a new woman (well, a waddling, swollen-footed one—but a happy one!).
+I booked in for a pedicure at 38 weeks and left feeling like a new woman (well, a waddling, swollen-footed one, but a happy one).
+My feet looked great, even if I couldn't see them without a mirror.

 Preparing for Labour (Without Overthinking It)